Three Little Chickpeas

 Ingredient notes and substitutions

-Please see the recipe card below for a full list of ingredients and the exact measurements.
+The curried butter beans use simple ingredients, but please see the recipe card below for the full list and exact amounts.

-Butter beans - The recipe calls for 2 cans of butter beans for convenience.
-If you cook dry beans yourself, use about 3 cups of cooked butter beans.
-Butter beans and lima beans are the same thing.
-I prefer the texture of mature butter beans versus green baby lima beans for this curry.
-The green ones are firmer and not as soft and creamy as beige mature butter beans.
-If you can’t find butter beans, try chickpeas or white beans.
+Butter beans - For convenience, the recipe uses 2 cans of butter beans.
+If you cook dried beans, use about 3 cups of cooked butter beans.
+Butter beans and lima beans are the same, but mature beige butter beans work better here than green baby lima beans because they're softer and creamier.
+If you can't find butter beans, try chickpeas or white beans.

-Onion, garlic, and fresh ginger - Any type of onion should work fine, we typically use a yellow onion.
-White or red onion will also work.
-If you’re not as big of a fan of garlic, use fewer garlic cloves.
-Fresh ginger is better than ground ginger.
-If you don’t cook with fresh ginger often, it can be frozen to last longer.
-Peel the root, stick it in a freezer-safe bag, and freeze.
-Then when you’re ready to use it, use a microplane and grate it into the dish being made; there’s no need to thaw.
+Garlic and ginger - Fresh garlic and ginger add the best flavor to the lima bean curry.
+If you don't cook with fresh ginger often, it can be frozen to last longer.
+Peel the ginger root, store it in a freezer-safe bag, and freeze.
+Then, when you're ready to use it, grate it with a microplane into the dish you're making.
+There's no need to thaw it.

-Spices - A mix of curry powder, ground cumin, ground coriander, and fresh black pepper will be used to make this butter bean curry.
+Spices - A mix of curry powder, ground cumin, ground coriander, and fresh black pepper will be used to make this plant-based curry.

-Diced tomatoes - The liquid for the recipe comes from a can of diced tomatoes and coconut milk.
-I didn’t test with fresh chopped tomatoes or canned crushed tomatoes, so I can’t say for sure how well they’d work.
+Diced tomatoes - Don't drain the tomatoes.
+The liquid helps create the sauce and adds flavor.
+I didn't test with fresh chopped tomatoes or canned crushed tomatoes, so I can't say for sure how well they'd work.

 Tips